 5. The cans used for canned foods, aluminium drink cans, tins of cooking oil or coffee, aerosol cans for whipped cream and cooking sprays, can all contain loads of these chemicals, including BPA which is one of the main offenders.
 Avoiding processed foods in general is a good idea but also look for glass jars or containers that say BPA free.

-6. Non-stick cookware and microwave popcorn.
-They contain PFC’s that are linked to high cholesterol, thyroid disorders, decreased sperm quality, cancer, lower birth weight and so much more!
-I would recommend never eating microwave popcorn, not just because of those chemicals but the harmful ingredients that are in the popcorn itself.
-Just pop actual corn kernels and put melted butter and sea salt.
+6. Non-stick cookware and microwave popcorn contain PFC’s that are linked to high cholesterol, thyroid disorders, decreased sperm quality, cancer, lower birth weight and so much more!
+I would recommend never eating microwave popcorn for this reason and it's so simple to pop actual corn kernels and and melted butter and sea salt.

 As for the non-stick cookware, alternatives like cast iron and stainless steel are much healthier options.

 7. Avoid plastic food containers and drink bottles because these chemicals leach into the food and water particularly when they’re heated.
 Use glass containers and stainless steel water bottles whenever you can and don’t heat your food in plastic containers or while covered in clingwrap.

 8. Birth control pills will basically wreak havoc on your hormones.
 Obviously we want to avoid unplanned pregnancy, but there are other options that can be less damaging that you can talk through with your practitioner for birth control and we certainly want to avoid the contraceptive pill as a solution for heavy bleeding, PMS and acne.
 These conditions have underlying drivers that should be addressed with a Qualified Naturopath, not just masked by suppressing the body's ability to produce natural hormones with synthetic ones.